JoshuaSchlegel/configure-ad/README.md

 <h2>🧰 Deployment and Configuration Steps</h2>

-**Assuming you have a Microsfot Azure account already setup, we will first need to create a Resource Group, Virtual Network and Subnet, and the Domain Controller VM using Windows Server 2022.
+**Assuming you have a Microsoft Azure account already setup, we will first need to create a Resource Group, Virtual Network and Subnet, and the Domain Controller VM using Windows Server 2022.
 I will name it DC1 and create the username: labuser and password: Password1234 just to keep things simple.**

 - In Microsoft Azure, type "resource" in the search bar at the top and click on "Resource groups"
 - Click the "Create" button either towards top left or the blue one in the middle of the screen.